SnowCutieOwO/snowcutieowo.github.io/Shopkeepers/installtion-updating.configuration.md

 # 'trade-log-merge-duration-ticks' effectively pointless.
 For performance
 # reasons, the actual duration may dynamically vary by several ticks.
 trade-log-next-merge-timeout-ticks: 100

-# Whether to log all trades to CSV files inside the plugin folder.
-log-trades-to-csv: false

 # Whether to also log the metadata of items.
 This includes, for example, their
 # display name, lore, enchantments, etc. This data will be logged in Spigot's